MartinThoma/MartinThoma.github.io/_posts/2014-12-30-why-i-prefer-linux-over-windows.md

 Some people argue, that you can change the code of Linux / OpenSource programs according to your needs.
 This is only an argument, if you have done it at least once.

+## Pseudo reasons agains Linux

+### Linux is only for geeks

+This is obviously not true.
+I know at least some non-geeks who are able to use it.

+### Linux supports NO games!

+Not true either.
+Steam gives A LOT of high quality games to Linux and you also have the possibility to use wine.

+However, if you want a specific game that might be a different story.